Ed Davey: Parliamentary career (2017–present)

-2015 and 2017 elections
+2015 general election

-At the 2015 general election, Davey was defeated by Conservative candidate James Berry by 2,834 votes after the Liberal Democrat vote fell by over 15% in Kingston and Surbiton.
-This made him the first cabinet minister to lose their seat since 1997.
+At the 2015 general election, Davey was defeated by Conservative candidate James Berry by 2,834 votes after the Liberal Democrat vote fell by more than 15 per cent in Kingston and Surbiton.
+This made him the first cabinet minister to lose their seat since Michael Portillo in 1997.

 Davey later told reporters he was "obviously disappointed" with his defeat, but said it had not been a total shock.
-"We knew it would be close - we had it written on our leaflets.
-But I don't think the voters did, he said.
+"We knew it would be close – we had it written on our leaflets.
+But I don't think the voters did", he said.
 "When I was out canvassing today I had a man said to me: 'You'll be fine, Ed'.
 I wish I had a vote for all the people who told me I would be fine.
 The party is clearly paying some price for going into coalition with the Conservatives.
 We put the national interest above the party interest which was the right thing to do at the time.
 I have no regrets on that.
 I think we are seeing a national thing here.
 We have had a very bad night nationally."

-At the end of 2015, he accepted a knighthood for 'political and public service' which was announced in the 2016 New Years Honours List.
+At the end of 2015, he accepted a knighthood for 'political and public service' which was announced in the 2016 New Year Honours list.

+Return to Parliament

 Davey regained Kingston and Surbiton for the Liberal Democrats at the 2017 general election, with a majority of 4,124 votes over Berry.

-Return to Parliament

-Upon returning to Parliament in 2017, Davey was considered a possible candidate for the Liberal Democrat leadership election following the resignation of Tim Farron.
+Upon his return to Parliament, Davey was considered a possible candidate for the 2017 Liberal Democrat leadership election following the resignation of Tim Farron.
 However, he ruled out standing over family concerns, but called on the Liberal Democrats to be "the party of reform" and "super-ambitious – just like radical centrists in Canada, France and the Netherlands".
 Davey was then the Liberal Democrat Treasury spokesperson, having previously served as Liberal Democrat Home Affairs spokesperson from 2017 to 2019.